Ryan Cochrane (swimmer): 2008 Beijing Olympics

-As a sixteen-year-old Cochrane competed at the 2005 Canada Games for British Columbia.
-In those games he won five medals including two gold in the 800- and 1,500-metre freestyle events.
-He rose to prominence in the Canadian sporting and aquatic world when he competed in the 2008 Summer Olympics starting in the 400 m freestyle.
+Still somewhat unknown internationally, Cochrane rose to prominence both in the Canadian and international aquatic world when he competed in the 2008 Summer Olympics in Beijing, China, starting in the 400 m freestyle.
 There he finished ninth in the heats with a Canadian record time of 3:44.85 and failed to qualify for the final.
 Cochrane also competed in the 1500 m freestyle where he briefly held the Olympic record after swimming a time of 14:40.84 in the heats.
 This record was soon broken by previous record holder Grant Hackett, who swam a time of 14:38.92.
-He qualified in second position for the final, and won the bronze medal on August 17.
-It was the first Olympic medal for a Canadian swimmer since the 1996 Summer Olympics.
-It was the first medal for Canada in the 1500m freestyle in 88 years.
+He qualified in second position overall in his preliminary heats for the final, and won the bronze medal in the final on August 17 with a time of 14:42.60.
+An historic achievement for the Canadian team, his bronze was the first Olympic medal for a Canadian swimmer since the 1996 Summer Olympics, and was the first medal for Canada in the 1500m freestyle in 88 years.